(Section 18.6.3 of EN6)

 Our first example of "big data" comes from data warehousing.
 The usual database storage layout is by row: each row, or record, is kept together on the disk.
 The file of records may be sorted or not, and records may be allowed to straddle two adjacent disk blocks or not, but the data itself is still organized by row.

 In the data warehouse, it is common to maintain a large volume of data for the purpose of business analysis.
 Typically, there are few writes and zero transactions; the database can be tuned for reads operations.
 Andrew Pole's famous discovery at Target of how to predict which customers were pregnant by the end of their first trimester was done by analyzing warehouse data.
-The data warehouse may be huge, meaning that the I/O costs of accessing the data become the major bottleneck.
+Another is Wal*Mart's discovery one Black Friday that a certain computer was selling well at one store; Wal*Mart was able to get the same computer featured and put on sale at other stores so quickly that per-store sales of the computer at other stores caught up to the first store by the end of the day.
+The data warehouse is typically huge, meaning that the I/O costs of accessing the data becomes the major bottleneck.

 Another frequent feature of warehouse data is that many columns may be sparse; that is, contain a majority of null values.

 A typical data-warehouse query involves a star schema: one very large fact table, with multiple independent joins to so-called dimension tables.
 The fact table, for example, might contain fields for customer_id, store_id and part_num; the satellite tables would be used to provide further information on these fields.
 A wide-row fact table might contain a large number (many hundreds!) of columns for part_nums from different departments.